LukeGrahamLandry/franca/backend/README.md

   Your program will contain only the finest organic bit patterns lovingly transcribed from the Arm Architecture Reference Manual.
 - Jit compile your program and run it in memory without needing to emit/link an executable.
   You can freely call between jit and aot code (even extern-c code from other compilers) because they follow the same standard abi.
-- Emit Mach-O executables directly without depending on an external linker.
+- Emit Mach-O executables directly without depending on an external linker or make relocatable objects for linking with other languages.
-  (cannot yet make relocatable objects or dynamic libraries)
+  (cannot yet make my own dynamic libraries)
 - Moved a bunch of static variables to a data structure we pass around explicitly.
   Eventually you will be able to compile multiple modules on parallel threads (not yet tho, there's still more unported).
 - Removed several codegen optimisations until we have a solid foundation (but I want to bring them back eventually).